Long-term study of the 2020 magnetar-like outburst of the young pulsar PSRJ1846-0258 in Kes 75: Discussion

 \section{Discussion}

 The source \hbpsr\ is one of the best examples of a highly energetic pulsar showing both rotation and magnetic powered emission during its bursting period.
 This pulsar, together with \radiohb\, and the low-field magnetars suggests how different pulsar classes can be unified based on their age, magnetic field strength and geometric configuration at birth.
 In this work, we studied in detail the 2020 outburst of \hbpsr.
-Among other findings, we discovered an intriguing oscillation of the spin frequency derivative in the immediate aftermath of the 2020 outburst (see Figs.~\ref{Fig:main_plot} and ~\ref{Fig:spin_par_comp}).
+Among other findings, we found indications for an intriguing oscillation of the spin frequency derivative in the immediate aftermath of the 2020 outburst (see Figs.~\ref{Fig:main_plot} and ~\ref{Fig:spin_par_comp}).
 This is rather unexpected as quasi-periodic oscillations in the timing residuals of isolated pulsars are the result of timing noise that occurs on timescales of several years (see e.g. \citealt{hobbs09}).
 However, in this case, the timescales are significantly shorter.

-Considering a potential magnetospheric oscillation triggered by the outburst, we attempt to constrain the timescale of the quasi-periodicity by modelling the evolution in $\dot{\nu}$ with a combination of a damped harmonic oscillator and regular spin-down, in line with the following expression:
+Considering a time variable coupling of the superfluid NS core and crust (i.e. the model by \citealt{gugercinoglu23}), we attempt to constrain the timescale of the quasi-periodicity by modelling the evolution of $\dot{\nu} = \dot{\Omega}/2\pi$ with a combination of a damped simple harmonic oscillator (SHO) and regular spin-down, in line with the following expression:

-The resulting fit provides a statistically acceptable description of the data (see Figure~\ref{Fig:nudotmodel}), and allows us to obtain estimates on the oscillation period $P_{\text{osc}}\sim50$\,days and the damping timescale $P_{\text{damp}}\sim40$\,days among other parameters outlined in Table~\ref{Tab:Table4}.
-We note that the modulation observed in $\dot{\nu}$ does not appear to be correlated with any changes in the shape of the pulse profile or the source flux.
-The lack of pulse profile variability and the relatively short timescale of this oscillatory behaviour disfavor an interpretation in terms of precession.
-In scenarios of free precession, the observer would see different areas of the NS poles throughout a complete modulation cycle, such that pulse profile variability is typically expected over the cycle, which is not observed here.